Looking for all Articles by Hannah Sycamore?

 Using objects from the International Slavery Museum to inspire writing.

-From 25-29 October, author Alex Wheatle has been touring schools around Scotland, talking about his latest book Cane Warriors and true story that inspired it.
+In October 2021, author Alex Wheatle toured schools around Scotland, discussing his book Cane Warriors and true story that inspired it.
 Set in Jamaica in 1760, it tells the story of a real life rebellion in a British-owned slave plantation.
 Alex drew upon materials available in the UK and travelled to Jamaica to research the revolt and pin down the historical facts to inspire his story.
 You can read more in his top tips for writing historical fiction.

 Explore your senses